Pharmacy Technician Diploma

 Program Content

 The program is designed to be completed full-time in two years.
 If student specific circumstances require a change in the program schedule, registration in laboratory courses may depend on space within the course.
-Registration in laboratory courses may be delayed if the course is full and thus will delay program completion.
+Registration in laboratory courses may be delayed if the course is full, which will delay program completion.

 - 1100 PHTD Professional Role & Ethics